For now, I prefer to keep anonymous, although I may add additional details to this page later.

 I own about 200 audio lectures on apologetics and intelligent design.
 They came from The Veritas Forum, Stand to Reason, Biola University’s apologetics program, Access Research Network, and Reasons to Believe.
 These lectures made me focus my life on organizing and funding Christian scholars to speak and debate at universities and churches.

 The first radio shows that I listened to were Dennis Prager and Hugh Hewitt.
 That was when I started to care about politics.
-I started to read books on economics (Thomas Sowell), culture (Theodore Dalrymple), pro-life (Scott Klusendorf), foreign policy (Frank Gaffney), law (Mark Levin), media bias (Brent Bozell), etc. I currently listen to the Ben Shapiro radio show podcast every day.
+I started to read books on economics (Thomas Sowell), culture (Theodore Dalrymple), pro-life (Scott Klusendorf), foreign policy (Frank Gaffney), law (Mark Levin), media bias (Brent Bozell), etc.

 My favorite movies are “Cyrano de Bergerac” (both the Gerard Depardieu and the Jose Ferrer versions), “High Noon” (Gary Cooper), the BBC’s “North and South”.